 This is a book you want everyone you know to read, but they have to take it on faith because you cannot tell them what it is about.
 This is a work that seems to be entirely character-driven without an appreciable plot.
 This will never be in Oprah’s book club, not because it is not worthy, but because it is too deep.
 Not deep in the way pseudo-academic literature pretends to be; the book is quite clear and quite obvious.
 But it will hit you in your soul.

-Keep an eye out for more books being added to the Bookworm Dad
+Keep an eye out for more Book Reviews for Dad being added to the Bookworm Dad